muneebpardar/Assembly-Language-Projects/README.md

 # Assembly Language Projects
 A collection of assembly language projects for various applications.
-These projects were developed as part of the **Microprocessors course**.
+These projects were developed as part of the **Microprocessors course**

 ## Table of Contents
 - [Project List](#project-list)